-WMG has six research and teaching buildings at the heart of the Warwick campus, with another two under construction.
+WMG has seven research and teaching buildings at the heart of the Warwick campus, with another two under construction.

 International Manufacturing Centre